mrkal1/SlyTools_mod/README.md

 ### Compressor
 Compresses files to the LZSS-derived format that the official game expects for Sly level files.
+Compressor seems to be broken with newer compiler (at least I hope it's because of the compiler).

 ## Instructions
 ### Extracting assets